 Well it’s officially fall.

-You get all the seasons and celebrate each one with equal enthusiasm.
+Here get all the seasons and celebrate each one with equal enthusiasm.

 To Make This Ginger Pumpkin Bread You Will Need:

-TO Make the Maple Brown Butter Icing You Will Need:
+To Make the Maple Brown Butter Icing You Will Need:

-Start by throwing the 1-1/4 cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon ground ginger and 1/2 teaspoon kosher salt into a medium bowl.
+In a large mixing bowl, measure and add 1-1/4 cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon ground ginger and 1/2 teaspoon kosher salt into a medium bowl.
 Stir and set it off to the side for a moment.

 In a separate mixing bowl combine; 1 cup pumpkin, 3 eggs, 6 tablespoons melted unsalted butter (that has cooled and is not hot) and 1/2 cup each of granulated and light brown sugar.